jbakse/compform_notes/content/week_3_parameters/index.md

 # Assignment

 Keep Sketching!
-Continue experimenting with procedurally generated images, this time focusing on parametric systems.
+Continue experimenting with procedurally generated images, this time focusing exposing parameters and exploring the parameter spaces of your sketches.

 # Challenge